openstack/charm-guide/doc/source/admin/ops-replace-vault-node.rst

 Add a principal application unit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add a principal application unit.
-We accomplish this by scaling out the
-existing vault application and placing the new (containerised) unit on the same
+Scale out the existing vault application and place the new (containerised) unit
-host that the removed unit was on (machine 0):
+on the same host that the removed unit was on (machine 0):

 .. code-block:: none